 Immortalized in the musical "The Music Man," Wells Fargo can bring to mind images of stagecoaches and special deliveries.
 However, the company isn't a historic relic.
 Instead, it lives on today providing full-service retail banking as one of the most admired financial firms in the world.

-Throughout the years, Wells Fargo has expanded its service eastward and currently has about 6,200 locations across the nation.
-Managing $1.4 trillion in assets, Wells Fargo is an industry leader that offers not only deposit accounts, but also lending, insurance and investment products.
+Throughout the years, Wells Fargo has expanded its service eastward and currently has about 8,600 locations with offices in 42 countries and territories, according to its latest annual report.
+Managing $1.9 trillion in assets, Wells Fargo is an industry leader that offers not only deposit accounts, but also lending, insurance and investment products.

-Customers using Wells Fargo for their banking can select from the following deposit accounts:
+Customers using Wells Fargo banking services can select from the following deposit accounts:

 In addition, Wells Fargo provides a range other financial products including personal loans, mortgages, home equity loans, auto loans and retirement accounts.
 For those looking to protect their assets, the company sells auto, home and life insurance, among other types of policies.

 While both basic checking accounts and savings accounts are available, premier accounts offer additional benefits and higher interest rates.
 Although Wells Fargo does have fees attached to its accounts, it typically allows customers to waive these charges by maintaining a certain minimum balance or meeting other requirements.

 Individuals with Wells Fargo deposit accounts can visit a branch for personal service or use the company's website to manage their accounts online.
 Checking accounts also come with debit cards and the opportunity to sign up for an online bill pay service.

 Wells Fargo has grown to become the nation's No. 1 financial services company in both the number of total locations (8,600) and number of branches (more than 6,000).
 It has also been the recipient of numerous awards and recognitions.